hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

     <div class="white-space-20px"></div>

-The above figure (Result 1-1.) presents a comparison between the benchmark results under SharpRatio@k and those under conventional metrics in Acrobot.
+The above figure (Result 1-1.) presents a comparison between the benchmark results under SharpeRatio@k and those under conventional metrics in Acrobot.
 The next figure (Result 1-2.) reports some reference statistics about the top- :math:`k` policy portfolios formed by each estimator, where " :math:`k`-th best policy's performance" shows the performance of the policy ranked :math:`k`-th among the candidates by each estimator.

 First, Result 1-1. shows that both conventional metrics and SharpeRatio@k acknowledge the advantage of MDR, which is ranked the best in SharpeRatio@k ( :math:`4 \leq k \leq 8`) and the second-best according to conventional metrics.